 There’s no denying it.
 The Honda Ridgeline makes for a popular used truck.
-For good reasons, too.
-The unibody truck has a solid reputation for reliability.
+For good reason – the unibody truck has a solid reputation for reliability.
 According to iSeeCars, it can last for a pretty long time too.
-But, as great as the used Honda Ridgeline is, if you’re in the market for the best used truck?
-These are the used Honda Ridgeline years to avoid.
+But, as great as the used Honda Ridgeline is, if you’re in the market for the best used truck these are the used Honda Ridgeline years to avoid.

 How many miles will a Honda Ridgeline last?